publicarray/Mac-Rumors-iOS-app/README.md

 ### Dependency

-The app uses use of the social module: https://github.com/viezel/TiSocial.Framework/tree/1.7.0 v1.7
+The app uses the TiSocial.Framework module: https://github.com/viezel/TiSocial.Framework/tree/1.7.0 v1.7

 To install it on Mac OS X place the extracted folder in the `~/Library/Application Support/Titanium/modules/` folder.
 Where `~` is your home folder